 Training, curriculum, or preparation days will be student holidays only and will be used by all Faculty and Staff for the purposes designated.
+Absences will be treated the same as absences on regular school days.
 Full-time Faculty remain on full pay during School break periods.